tobyweston/blog/ghostwriter/cache/style_profile.md

 - Keep sentences mostly around 12–20 words on average, but allow occasional longer explanatory sentences for nuance; use contractions (it's, don't, you're).
 - Use British English spelling and sprinkle in a mild dry quip or rhetorical question to keep the voice personable.
 - Finish with a short, practical recommendation and a question or invitation for the reader to share experience.

+## Reader model
+Assume the reader is an experienced software engineer or engineering leader.
+They are technically literate and do not need basic concepts explained unless it helps lead the narrative.
+They are interested in improving systems, teams, and delivery practices rather than learning beginner programming techniques.
+They are curious about trade-offs and practical guidance rather than abstract theory.

 ## Source posts analysed
 - 2026-02-20 — A Spooky Story